 In no particular order, here’s a list of the highly sensitive essentials for rain, hail and shine.
 Note that many of these items I have in my own personal toolkit, others I have researched (and intend investing in, in the future!)
 Also, these are affiliate links, so if you decide to purchase something, we will get a small percentage to support our work. :)

 Oh man, this is a big one.
 I can’t believe I ever missed it.
-Sound cancelling headphones do just that, cancel sound, deleting it utterly from your surroundings.
+Sound canceling headphones do just that, cancel sound, deleting it utterly from your surroundings.
 If you’re a music lover like me and you want the unsurpassed bliss of a quiet music cocoon – in the middle of the train station or noisy city – these are a must.
 They can be a bit pricey though, which is why I’ve hesitated buying a pair.
 I’m currently eyeing this pair of JVC HANC250 Noise Cancelling Headphones for their affordable-ish price and positive rating.

 This is an absolute delight to own in winter and summer months.
-If extremes in temperature really bother you, a well made travel mug is the perfect way to preserve hot or cold liquids, and the perfect creature comfort to make your day that little bit more enjoyable.
+If extremes in temperature really bother you, a well-made travel mug is the perfect way to preserve hot or cold liquids, and the perfect creature comfort to make your day that little bit more enjoyable.
 I’m really over sweating my ass off in summer months, so I’ve done the research and the Thermos leak-proof Travel Mug is the best on the market at the moment.

 3# Chai Tea